 A healthy diet with adequate protein, fibre, and nutrients (that means eat your fruits and veggies!) plus appropriate supplementation can help you prevent or reduce many of the difficult symptoms of early pregnancy, including nausea.
 For the best guidance for your individual situation, seek treatment from a Naturopathic Doctor.

 The most important guideline to follow is to have fruits AND vegetables AND protein at EVERY meal.
 Yes, that means breakfast too!
 This combo has been a major rule for me for years and has really paid of for keeping me satisfied and less nauseous all day.

 The supplements that worked for me:

-Throughout my pregnancy I also took NFH Magnesium SAP at a low dose which I think helped me feel better overall due to blood sugar stabilization, bowel movement regulation, and muscle function support.
+Throughout my pregnancy I also took magnesium bisglycinate at a low dose which I think helped me feel better overall due to blood sugar stabilization, bowel movement regulation, and muscle function support.

 Ginger is perhaps the best known treatment for nausea of pregnancy and is available in all kinds of forms: tea, chews, candied, capsules, tablets, tinctures, etc.

 I found ginger was helpful some of the time in any form, but I definitely developed preferences!
 I was not a big fan of the ginger chews as I found them too sugary and they left an aftertaste in my mouth.
 I try candied ginger only once and found it disgusting!
 Ginger tea was good, but I soon got very tired of the taste of ginger, so stopped drinking it most of the time.

 My most preferred form was a ginger tincture I could take in a bit of water as needed.